google/syzkaller/docs/troubleshooting.md

 Here are some things to check if there are problems running syzkaller.

- - Use the `-debug` command line option to make syzkaller print all possible debug output, from both the `syz-manager` top-level program and the `syz-fuzzer` instances.
+ - Use the `-debug` command line option to make syzkaller print all possible debug output, from both the `syz-manager` top-level program and the `syz-executor` instances.
    With this option syzkaller will only run one VM instance.

- - Use the `-vv N` command line option to increase the amount of logging output, from both the `syz-manager` top-level program and the `syz-fuzzer` instances (which go to the output files in the `crashes` subdirectory of the working directory).
+ - Use the `-vv N` command line option to increase the amount of logging output, from both the `syz-manager` top-level program and the `syz-executor` instances (which go to the output files in the `crashes` subdirectory of the working directory).
 Higher values of N give more output.